-League Secretary/Youth League Official
+League Secretary/Youth League Official Duties and Responsibilities

 The secretary has many important responsibilities, which are outlined fully in the USBC Playing Rules.
 Print out the League Quick-Start Checklist for reference.
 Below are details of your duties.